MadiroGlobalHealth/clinical-content-tools/README.md

 ### Usage and configuration for `update_form_and_translations.py`

 This script is designed to be executed after `converter.py`.
-It updates the form and translation files in the distribution repository (`distro`) using the newly generated files from the `generated_form_schemas/` folder.
+It updates the form and translation files in the `distro` repo using the newly generated files from the `generated_form_schemas/` folder.
 The script relies on properties defined in the `.env` file to locate the distro repository and its relevant directories.

 You can configure the following properties in the `.env` file: